 While no one food is a magic bullet for weight loss, there are certain foods that can help you achieve your weight-loss goals.
-Most of the foods included as part of a weight-loss diet have a few things in common: they're high in fiber (which helps keep you feeling fuller longer) and have a low energy density—meaning that you can eat a decent-sized portion without overdoing it on calories.
-Include the following weight-loss foods as part of a healthy overall diet, and you may find it's easier to achieve your weight-loss goals.
+Most of the foods included as part of a weight-loss diet have a few things in common: They're high in fiber—which helps keep you feeling fuller longer—and have a low energy density—meaning that you can eat a decent-sized portion without overdoing it on calories.
+Include the following weight-loss foods as part of a healthy overall diet, and you may find it easier to achieve your weight-loss goals.

 Avocados are rich in monounsaturated fatty acids, dietary fiber, potassium and phytochemicals.
-People who eat avocados tend to have lower BMI, body weight and waist circumference than people who skip this green superfood, per a study in Nutrition Journal.
-While avocados are higher in calories than other fruits and vegetables, their satisfying fat and fiber combo may help you slim down.
-Add some to your salad, sandwich or taco night for a burst of creaminess and flavor.
+A 2021 study in The Journal of Nutrition suggests that eating an avocado a day can help decrease abdominal fat.
+While avocados are higher in calories than other fruits and vegetables, their satisfying fat and fiber combo may help you lose weight.
+Add some to your salad, sandwich, omelet, taco—even smoothies—for a burst of creaminess and flavor.

 Eggs are rich in high-quality protein, fats and essential nutrients, like vitamin D and choline.
 It's the protein, and the time of day we tend to eat them, that especially makes them a powerhouse for weight loss.
 Eating a high-protein breakfast promotes weight loss, because protein increases satiety while regulating hunger and appetite hormones, helping fend off your hunger until lunchtime.
-One study found that eating eggs for breakfast left people feeling more satisfied than those who had bagels-which helped them eat less throughout the day.
+A 2020 study in The International Journal of Environmental Research and Public Health found that eating eggs for breakfast left people feeling more satisfied than those who had cereal—which helped them eat less at the next meal.

 All beans are high in fiber, which is your friend when you're trying to lose weight because it helps you feel fuller longer, thus controlling hunger.
-Eating beans and legumes has also been linked with various other health benefits, including lowering blood pressure, reducing LDL cholesterol and reducing risk of cardiovascular disease.
+In a 2022 study in the Journal of the Academy of Nutrition and Dietetics, researchers linked greater weight loss to those who increased their bean consumption.
+Eating beans and legumes has also been linked with various other health benefits, including lowering blood pressure, reducing LDL cholesterol and reducing the risk of cardiovascular disease.
 Beans are fairly low in calories and deliver protein as well.
 Try them in homemade veggie burgers, soups and salads.

-Salmon is a rich source of high-quality protein and provides plenty of "good" fats: omega-3 fatty acids.
-A diet rich in omega-3 fatty acids helped people feel more satisfied when they were watching their calories, per a study in Appetite.
-Eating salmon can be a delicious and versatile way to get your recommended two weekly servings of heart-healthy fish.
+Salmon is a rich source of high-quality protein and provides plenty of "good" omega-3 fatty acids.
+A 2019 review in Nutrition Research Reviews suggests that people who eat both lean and fatty fish—like salmon—tend to naturally reduce their overall calorie intake, which helps with weight loss and weight management.
+Eating salmon can be a delicious and versatile way to get your recommended two weekly servings of heart-healthy fish, per the FDA.

-Fruit gets a bad rap sometimes because it naturally contains sugar.
-But eating fruit can help you lose weight, especially when you swap in fresh fruit for processed foods or other unhealthy snacks.
+Fruit gets a bad rap sometimes because of its naturally occurring sugar.
+But eating whole fruit (as opposed to fruit juice) can help you lose weight, especially when you swap in fresh fruit for processed foods or other unhealthy snacks.
 You'll get a naturally sweet treat, plus reap the benefits of fiber and antioxidants.
-A recent study published in the Journal of Nutrition found that higher fruit consumption was associated with lower risk of becoming overweight or obese, independent of vegetable or fiber intake-though including fruit as part of a healthy diet overall is always the best strategy.
+A 2019 review in Frontiers in Nutrition shows that eating whole fruit does not tend to contribute to weight gain and that it may help prevent gaining excess body fat.

 As long as this popular crunchy treat isn't doused in movie-theater butter, it makes an excellent weight-loss snack.
 Not only is popcorn high in fiber, it even delivers some protein.
-A 1-ounce serving of air-popped corn (about 3½ cups) has 4 grams of fiber, almost 4 grams of protein and clocks in at 110 calories.
+A 1-ounce serving of air-popped corn (about 3½ cups) has 4 grams of fiber, almost 4 grams of protein and clocks in at 110 calories, per the USDA.
 This combination makes it a snack with staying power.
-Popcorn is filled with air, so you get a pretty large portion without a lot of calories.
-You can eat 3 whole cups of popcorn for only 100 calories.

 Almonds are an excellent source of fiber, and they're high in protein.
-Eating foods with the one-two punch of fiber and protein can help you feel fuller longer—which makes it less tempting to reach for an unhealthy snack between meals.
+Eating foods with the one-two punch of fiber and protein can help you feel fuller longer—which makes it less tempting to reach for a less healthy snack between meals.